Soil: Sand to clay

 Notes: For attracting bees, typical coneflowers are a bit overrated.
 They do

-Rudbeckia triloba is an exotic of Ontario, but native to the USA.
+Rudbeckia triloba is an exotic of Ontario, but native to the USA; however, it has become naturalised in the province.
 It has smaller and more numerous flowers.
 It is short-lived but reseeds easily.
+You may see it sometimes growing in the wild as it has escaped cultivation, but you are more likely to find it in gardens.

 Grey-headed coneflower is taller than Rudbeckia fulgida or Rudbeckia hirta, but you may want to consider it as an alternative pollinator plant.